Skip to main content

 - Readers need your feedback to be effective.
 Let the reader know what method of vocal communication works best for you in terms of voice tone, rate/speed, pauses between sentences, etc.

-- Scribes will type verbatim what you have dictated.
+- Scribes will write verbatim what you have dictated.
 The scribe is not responsible for organizing or paraphrasing your thoughts into a final most “readable” draft.

 - Scribes are responsible for general spelling and sentence-ending punctuation.
 You are responsible for detailing to the scribe any spelling specific, class-related terminology or punctuation.